Avon Ladies see need for complete company makeover

 Beauty products and jewelry sales accounted for 19.4 percent of all U.S. direct sales in 2010, down from 33.6 percent in 2005, according to the Direct Selling Association.

-By contrast, direct sales of other products, such as clothing, dietary supplements and cookware, are all growing, helping companies like Amway and Tupperware Brands Corp.
+By contrast, direct sales of other products, such as clothing, dietary supplements and cookware, are all growing, helping companies like Amway and Tupperware Brands Corp (TUP.N).

-But forays beyond beauty products, such as home and fashion lines, floundered at Avon.
+But forays beyond beauty products floundered at Avon.
+North American sales of its home and fashion lines fell 7 percent in 2011; the Silpada jewelry brand that it bought in 2010 has been a disappointment.

 Jung has had her successes, including rapid overseas growth early in her tenure.
 But she also oversaw two ineffective corporate revamps, and sales in emerging markets like Brazil and Russia are now slipping.